-At Children’s Hospitals and Clinics of Minnesota, everything we do is for the kids.
+At Children’s Minnesota, everything we do is for the kids.
 So, we’re always looking for input from our patients and their families.

 Whether your child is (or has been) a patient at one of our clinics, hospitals or both — there are lots of ways that your family can help.
 Together, we can make the Children’s experience better for patients and families, like yours.